particle-iot/docs/src/content/reference/device-os/asset-ota.md

 #### onAssetOTA or assetsAvailable

 There are two ways to handle assets.
-A common way is to use:
+A common way is to use [`System.onAssetOta()`](/reference/device-os/api/system-calls/onassetota-system/):

 ```cpp
 STARTUP(System.onAssetOta(handleAssets));
 ```

-This example uses a call from `setup()` instead, otherwise the debug log messages may occur so early at boot that you don't see them.
+This example uses a call from `setup()` and [`System.assetsAvailable()`](/reference/device-os/api/system-calls/assetshandled-system/) instead, otherwise the debug log messages may occur so early at boot that you don't see them.

 ```cpp
 handleAssets(System.assetsAvailable());